SH801/haselwimmer/TESTREADME.md

 Installation and getting started
 --------------------------------
-Copy the compiled 'UcamCardreader.apk' application to your device via email / web / USB / memorystick and follow the instructions provided at: http://card.careers.cam.ac.uk/apps
+Copy the compiled 'UcamCardreader.apk' application to your device via email / web / USB / memorystick and follow the installation instructions provided at: http://card.careers.cam.ac.uk/apps

 Application settings
 --------------------
-The application has a number of user-defined settings, accessible by tapping on the three dots, top right of the screen, and selecting "Settings":
+The application has a number of customisable settings, accessible by tapping on the three dots, top right of the screen, and selecting "Settings":

 ### Card scanning \ Card information